 You may already know about all of the benefits that come from using cannabis from a medical standpoint.
-As a matter of fact, roughly half of the country allows for legalized marijuana and the support for such legalization is now coming to an all-time high.
-About 62% of the adults that are under the age of 30 are for the legalization of cannabis, while there are roughly 56% of people between the age of 30 to 49 that are in support of reform as well.
+As a matter of fact, roughly half of the country allows for legalized marijuana.
+The support for such legalization is now coming to an all-time high.
+About 62% of the adults that are under the age of 30 are for the legalization of cannabis.
+There are roughly 56% of people between the age of 30 to 49 that are in support of reform as well.

 There has been limited research showing that THC and CBD, which are the two main components of cannabis, could have a wonderful amount of medicinal value for a wide range of ailments.
 Even your pets could benefit a great deal from the soothing effects of CBD.

 If you are looking into some of the different CBD products that are available for your cat or dog, you should know that there are some pros and cons.
 You should study these before you dive in.
 Today, there is a great deal of research that is showing how CBD could be extremely beneficial for senior dogs and sick dogs.

 One study that was done in 2012 showed that the cannabimimetic compounds and endocannabinoid system will protect against the impact of certain allergic inflammatory issues in some species of mammals.
 Both humans and mammals have cannabinoid receptors that have shown to respond in a positive manner to CBD.